 Timeline

-This project will occur in three main stages: the float development, data analysis, and manuscript writing stages (see https://github.com/cflaim1123/openFloat/blob/main/proposal/timelines/flaimThesisTimelineFull.pdf for the full Gannt chart project timeline).
+This project will occur in three main stages: the float development, data analysis, and manuscript writing stages (see https://github.com/cflaim1123/openFloat/blob/main/proposal/timelines/flaimThesisTimelineFull.pdf for the full Gantt chart project timeline).
 The float development stage is to occur from 27 September 2023 to 13 December 2023, the duration of the autumn offering of Ocean 443 (Table 1).
 This stage begins with the building and programming of the float’s electrical systems that do not pertain to the buoyancy engine.
-After the float’s data collection electronics are operable, the float will be deployed in the main basin of Puget Sound, WA, near Shilshole Bay Marina (Figure 2a) alongside a seaglider for an initial validation of the system’s data collection and pressure casing.
+After the float’s data collection electronics are operable, the float will be deployed in the main basin of Puget Sound, WA, near Shilshole Bay Marina (Figure 2a) alongside a Seaglider for an initial validation of the system’s data collection and pressure casing.
 During this deployment, the float will be tethered to a line and lowered to ~75 m to simulate a dive/surface sequence; we aim for the float to sink and rise at ~0.1m s-1 to match the average speed of a seaglider flying through water (Eriksen et al., 2001; Frajka-Williams et al., 2011).
 A manual cast of the float to this depth will take ~25 minutes in total and be performed every time the seaglider surfaces near the boat.
 This deployment will take six to eight hours.
 Once the initial test deployment is finished, the design and build of the buoyancy engine will take place.

 The buoyancy engine will then be integrated with the float’s existing electrical systems and programmed to change volume given certain pressure, humidity, or acceleration signals.
 Finally, the float will be deployed in Colvos Passage, WA (Figure 2b) alongside a seaglider for data collection and comparison.
 This deployment will last approximately 12-hours – the length of half a tidal cycle.
 The proceeding two stages will occur during the winter 2024 academic quarter and largely follow the timeline of the Ocean 444 course.